LLaMafia/SFT_function_learning/README.md

 ## Synthetic Data

-To answer the question above, beyond the "proper/chosen responses" to the prompts in the `HH/helpful-base` dataset from Anthropic, I also need to synthesise more data on it.
+To answer the question above, beyond the "proper/chosen responses" to the prompts in the `HH/helpful-base` dataset from Anthropic, I also need to synthesise more kinds of responses.
 Following the function hypothesis above, I hereby consider from the perspective that $(x,y)$ in the dataset $\mathbb{D}$ represent a family of functions $\mathcal{F}: \mathcal{X} \mapsto \mathcal{Y}$, where $\mathcal{X}$ is the set of all possible prompts and $\mathcal{Y}$ is the set of all possible responses.

 For a given prompt $x_i$, the positive is $y_i^+$ which represents a "proper response" to $x_i$, and the tuple $(x_i,y_i^+)$ says that $x_i$ should be mapped to $y_i^+$, i.e. $x_i \mapsto y_i^+$.